misasa/medusa_rest_client/README.md

 Ruby package to connect `machine_time` object and machine-gazer's RESTful web service.
-A client for interacting with `machine-gazer` by [rails project -- machine_time](https://github.com/misasa/machine_time) by REST.  machine-gazer REST API follows the Rails's RESTful conventions, so this gem uses [ActiveResource](https://github.com/rails/activeresource/) to interact with the machine-gazer REST API.
+A client for interacting with `machine-gazer` by [rails project -- machine_time](https://github.com/misasa/machine_time) by REST.
+The `machine-gazer` REST API follows the Rails's RESTful conventions, so this gem uses [ActiveResource](https://github.com/rails/activeresource/) to interact with the `machine-gazer` REST API.
 This gem allows Ruby developers to programmatically access the API and provides some useful functions to manage `machine_time` object on the machine-gazer programmatically.